Sky Dancers

-Sky Dancers are a line of toys that were popular in the mid-1990s and were the basis for an animated series.
-The toys consisted of a pull-string base and a doll with foam wings.
+Sky Dancers are a line of toys manufactured by Galoob which were popular in the mid-1990s and were the basis for an animated series.
+The toys consisted of a pullstring base and a doll with foam wings.
 When the doll was inserted into the base and the string was pulled, it would launch into the air and spin its wings like a propeller as it flew, similar to a helicopter.

 Toys

-Galoob launched the toys during the 1994 winter holiday season, and were greatly successful.
+Galoob launched the toys during the 1994 Christmas season, and were greatly successful.
 Galoob later released a similar toyline aimed at boys, Dragon Flyz.

 The toys were re-released in 2005 with an adapted design, manufactured by Play Along Toys.

 Recall

 Although the dolls had foam wings to prevent injury, more than 100 injuries were reported, ranging from temporary blindness to facial lacerations requiring stitches.
 Galoob, the manufacturer of the toys, recalled them in June 2000 after less than six years on the market; nearly 10,000,000 were recalled.